 Our operations are heavily dependent upon a reliable supply of electrical power.
 We may incur losses due to a temporary or prolonged interruption of the supply of electrical power to our facilities, which can be caused by unusually high demand, blackouts, equipment failure, natural disasters or other catastrophic events, including failure of the hydroelectric facilities that currently provide power under contract to our West Virginia, New York, Quebec and Argentina facilities.
 Additionally, we have, on occasion, been instructed to suspend operations for several hours by the sole energy supplier in South Africa due to a general power shortage which continues in the country.
 It is possible that this supplier may instruct us to suspend our operations for a similar or longer amount of time in the future.
-Large amounts of electrical power would adversely affect production levels and result in reduced profitability.
+Large amounts of electricity are used to produce silicon metal, manganese- and silicon-based alloys and other specialty metals, and any interruption or reduction in the supply of electrical power would adversely affect production levels and result in reduced profitability.
 Our insurance coverage does not cover all events and may not be sufficient to cover any or all losses.
 Certain of our insurance policies may not cover any losses that may be incurred if our suppliers are unable to provide power during periods of unusually high demand.